 Though not then widely recognised, the Ethiopian patriots played a major role before, during and after the liberation campaign, which ended on 5 May 1941 when the emperor and his men entered Addis Ababa.

-The British, who’d entered Ethiopia as liberators, initially seemed to have simply replaced Italy as occupiers.
+The British, who’d entered Ethiopia as liberators, initially seemed to have simply replaced Italy as colonizers.
 However, Anglo-Ethiopian treaties in 1942 and 1944 eventually marked Ethiopia’s resumption of independence.

 The 1940s and ‘50s saw much postwar reconstruction, including (with US assistance) the establishment of a new government bank, a national currency and the country’s first national airline, Ethiopian Airlines.